sergioengineer/sergioengineer/README.md

-#Exceptions are as fun as broccoli
+Exceptions are as fun as broccoli!